AdamAddem/EdenLib/vectors/README.md

   constexpr void sort_by_unique_idx(auto&& GetIdxOf) requires(/* is not map and count_t GetIdxOf(T const&); */);

-  // returns pointer to element. pointer is stable if no functions other than this or search_noswap are called and no elements are added.
+  // returns pointer to element, never nullptr. pointer is stable if no functions other than this or search_noswap are called and no elements are added.
 WILL NOT RETURN NULLPTR.
   // GetIdxOf should return the unique index to swap an element into
   // First checks if element at index element_id has GetIdxOf(element) == element_id, returns pointer if true.
   // If not, searches for an element such that GetIdxOf(element) == element_id and swaps that element into its proper index, then returns.